 The Issuer will issue the Notes in minimum denominations of U.S.\$200,000, and in integral multiples of U.S.\$1,000 in excess thereof, in the case of notes denominated in U.S. dollars.
 The Issuer will issue notes denominated in a Specified Currency other than U.S. dollars in minimum denominations that are the equivalent of these amounts in any other Specified Currency, and in any other denominations in excess of the minimum denominations as specified in the applicable Final Terms.
 The Notes will be issued in integral multiples of 1,000 units of any such Specified Currency in excess of their minimum denominations.
-If the principal, premium, if any, and interest, if any, on any of the Notes not denominated in U.S. dollars, euro or sterling are to be payable at the Issuer's or the holder's option in U.S. dollars, such payment will be made on the basis of the Market Exchange Rate, computed by the Currency Determination Agent in respect of the relevant series of notes and as specified in the applicable Final Terms, on the second Business Day prior to such payment or, if such Market Exchange Rate is not then available, on the basis of the most recently available Market Exchange Rate.
+If the principal, premium, if any, and interest, if any, on any of the Notes not denominated in U.S. dollars, euro or sterling are to be payable at the Issuer's or the holder's option in U.S. dollars, such payment will be made on the basis of the Market Exchange Rate, computed by the Currency Determination Agent in respect of the relevant series of notes and as specified in the applicable of the basis of the most recently available Market Exchange Rate.